zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 corresponding entry in the above table is not 'X'.

-Figure 13 in <https://arxiv.org/abs/1605.05606> gives us rough estimates for the proportion of each kind of NAT we can expect to see, depending on to what extent we expect mobile devices to form part of the DHT.
+Figure 13 in <https://arxiv.org/abs/1605.05606> gives us rough estimates for the proportion of each kind of NAT we can expect to see, depending on the extent to which we expect mobile devices to form part of the DHT.
 In particular, it suggests that we shouldn't expect more than around 10% of nodes to be full cone or better, and that port restricted is the typical case.

 (Terminological note: RFC 4787 deprecates the terminology for NAT types used here; in the terminology it defines, symmetric means endpoint-dependent